Report Distribution Methods

 Managing report templates

 A user can add, edit, delete or copy a report template.
 When editing a report template the user is shown various tools to structure a report.
 Tables can be used to space and organize the data.
 Fonts can be modified to customize the look of the report.
 Various "OnePacs Tokens" can be selected to customize what data will be displayed on the report.
 A header, footer, and page numbers can be configured for faxes and reports that are exported to PDF/RTF.
+A draft icon can appear on the background for unfinalized reports in the draft state.

 The "OnePacs Tokens" will be replaced with the data from the case that was reported.
 Key images can be selected as a placeholder that will be replaced by images that are selected as key images of the study.
 For example, the $REPORT_BODY token will be replaced by the report text for the case when a report is entered.
 Besides the list of available tokens, one can include information in the report template from the DICOM header by using the DICOM group and element values in the format: $(xxxx,yyyy).
 For example, to include the "Requesting Physician" from the DICOM header in a report template one would use. $(0032,1032) Tag information can be found by right clicking on a case on the worklist, selecting "Tools" and then "View DICOM header"